Connections

 Editorial Team

-Hanan Khaled, Defense Language Institute Foreign Language Center (DLIFLC)
+Hanan Khaled, Editor-in-Chief, Defense Language Institute Foreign Language Center, Monterey

 Zhiqiang Li, University of San Francisco